There are two options for applying to our internship program – the preselect option

 e.
 Declaration of intent to complete an AND approved Didactic Program in Dietetics (DPD)

-or verification of completion of an AND approved DPD (obtained from the director of
+or verification statement of completion of an AND approved DPD (obtained from the

 f.
 Non-refundable application fee of $35.00.
 Checks should be made payable to: The University

 of Memphis.
-Include an e-mail address to receive immediate confirmation when check
+Include an e-mail address to receive confirmation when check is received.

-is received.
 A mailing address is also required to mail an official receipt.
-Due
+Due to the bureaucratic

 FOR PRE-SELECT: Send paper application, accompanying materials (a-f) and application fee to: Ruth

-Williams-Hooker, Selection Committee Chair, University of Memphis Master’s Degree/Dietetic
+Williams-Hooker, Director, University of Memphis Master’s Degree/Dietetic Internship

 FOR TRADITIONAL-MATCH: Application materials for the Clinical Nutrition program must be filed electronically